Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Homogenization of Quasi-Perfect Materials

 \section{\! \! \!Homogenization of Quasi-Perfect Materials}

-Perfect materials (which represent the periodic setting) are rare in nature.
-However, there is a huge class of materials which have small deviation from perfect ones, called here quasi-perfect materials.
-We consider in this section an interesting context, which is the small random perturbation of the periodic setting.
-In particular, this context is important for numerical applications.
-To begin, we remember the reader that in the previous section, it was seen that our homogenization analysis (see Theorem~\ref{876427463tggfdhgdfgkkjjlmk}) of the equation~\eqref{jhjkhkjhkj765675233} rely on the spectral study of the operator $L^{\Phi}(\theta)(\theta\in\R^n)$ posed in the dual space ${ \mathcal{H}^\ast }$ and with domain Â${ D(L^{\Phi}(\theta))=\mathcal{H} }$ and defined by
+We consider in this final section an interesting context, which is the small random perturbation of the periodic setting.
+To begin, we recall that the homogenization analysis (see Theorem \ref{876427463tggfdhgdfgkkjjlmk}) of the equation~\eqref{jhjkhkjhkj765675233} rely on the spectral study of the operator $L^{\Phi}(\theta)(\theta\in\R^n)$ posed in the dual space ${ \mathcal{H}^\ast }$ and with domain $D(L^{\Phi}(\theta))=\mathcal{H}$, defined by